Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 where `G()` is the EC generator function for the Bitcoin curve.

+The individuals who want to redeem bitcoin creates multiple copies of this dataset.
+You might have, say, 4 separate individuals, each of which creates 25 sets of this data creating a total of 100 Redeemers.

-The redeemer also produces the `redeemer.identifier`, which is the SHA256 hash of the `redeemer.PGP.public`.
+For each set of data above redeemer also produces the `redeemer.identifier`.
+This is the SHA256 hash of the `redeemer.PGP.public`.
+(It is used later by the Matcher to record where payments will be sent to)

 #### 3. Redeemer distributes keys

-The Redeemer copies `redeemer.PGP.public` and `redeemer.EC.public` to wherever the Matcher service is running.
+The Redeemer copies the `redeemer.PGP.public` and `redeemer.EC.public` to wherever the Matcher service is running.

-The Matcher creates a unique `redeemer.identifier` from the `redeemer.PGP.public` using a SHA256 hash.
+The Matcher creates the `redeemer.identifier` from the `redeemer.PGP.public` using a SHA256 hash in the same way as the Redeemer.

 The protocol now waits until a Payer is introduced to the Matcher.
 This is done when the user first uses the installed client software.